Biography

 Dr. Mansour has been a guest lecturer at international, national, regional, and local medical conferences.
 His research has been published in numerous medical journals, including the Annals of Surgical Oncology and Journal of the American College of Surgeons.
 He is an ad hoc reviewer for the Journal of Surgical Oncology, Annals of Surgery, HPB Journal, Archives of Surgery, and Journal of the American College of Surgeons.

-Dr. Mansour was selected by his national peers to serve on the American Board of Surgery with the Complex General Surgical Oncology Board, where he focuses on the standards and expectations for formal certification of surgeons specializing in surgical oncology.
+Dr. Mansour was selected by his national peers to serve on the American Board of Surgery Complex General Surgical Oncology Board, where he focuses on the standards and expectations for formal certification of surgeons specializing in surgical oncology.

 Dr. Mansour has been included in D Magazine's Best Doctors list for over 10 years running.